Business Support Available to SMEs

 To be eligible to apply for this loan you must:

 - be a UK business established before 1st March 2020

-- have been negatively affected by coronavirus
+- have been adversely affected by coronavirus

 You cannot apply if you are already claiming under the Coronavirus Business Interruption Loan Scheme (CBILS), however you can transfer your balance from the CBILS to the Bounce Back Loan Scheme if you wish.